LOSB and M/WBE Programs

 - Shelby County business license

-To help expand these programs, the Purchasing Department urges our locally-owned small businesses and minority/ women business enterprises to contact the Shelby County EOC office at (901) 222-1100 and inquire about certification.
+To help expand these programs, the Purchasing Department urges our locally-owned small businesses and minority/ woman business enterprises to contact the Shelby County EOC office at (901) 222-1100 and inquire about certification.

 As we move to a new millennium, Shelby County will continue to emphasize policies that foster locally owned small businesses by removing obstacles to their growth and by implementing incentives.
 For all of us, it is important to remember that fostering small businesses is good business in Shelby County.